Stop the spiral of overwhelm and suffering.

 • Absolutely.
 Many people go through this challenge with colleagues, supervision groups, or teams.
 You're welcome to share the sign-up link with anyone who might benefit.

 • That's up to you.
 Some people take what they've learned and integrate it into their daily practice.
 Some people join The Art of Being Human training series to go deeper.
 Some people just needed these five days and that's perfect.
 There's no expectation beyond the challenge itself.
+Feel free to contact us with any questions or further information.